Container-deposit legislation: Hungary

-In Hungary, beer, wine and standardized liquor bottles carry a deposit on them, which was liberalized in the recent past.
-Beer bottles have 25 forints on them, but for wine glasses and for liquor bottles, the sum is decided by the trader, which people can exploit by buying a drink in a certain retailer and bringing the bottle back to its rival who have a bigger deposit on it.
-PET bottles and metal beverage containers are taken back only by some super- and hypermarkets, such as Lidl, Auchan, Tesco, Interspar.
-They all use reverse vending machines to collect them: for bottles and in most places for the PET bottles they use a Wincor-Nixdorf or a Tomra machine, while ALU cans are collected by the Hungarian ALU-press machine.
-Its advantage is that it accepts flattened or pressed cans as well, and it crushes them with a pressing machine, thus improving the storage capacity of the machine.
-The containers' prices - 2 forints/ALU can and 1 forint/PET bottle - do not widely motivate people to revend these containers.
+In Hungary, beer, wine and standardized liquor bottles carry a deposit on them, which has been liberalized — beer bottles had 25 forints on them, but for wine and liquor bottles, the sum was decided by the trader, which people could exploit by buying a drink from one retailer and returning the empty container to the rival who returned a bigger deposit.
+On January 1, 2024, Hungary introduced a standardized bottle refund system with each single-use bottle and can from 0.1 Liter (apart from milk and milk products) having a 50 Forint (~0.13€) deposit, and bottles/cans are mainly collected by reverse vending machines and must be taken back by every retailer.
+It is operated by the company MOHU, a subsidiary of the Hungarian oil company MOL.

 Iceland

-Iceland has had a deposit system on a national scale for a wide range of containers (plastic, aluminum, and glass) since 1989.
+Iceland has had a deposit system on a national scale for a wide range of containers (plastic, aluminium, and glass) since 1989.
 All ready-to-drink beverages, wine, and liquor are included in the program.
 Milk, milk products, and juice extracts are excluded.
 The deposit is the same for all bottles and cans, ISK 18.

-The recycling rate per product is approximately 90% aluminum, 87% PET.
+The recycling rate per product is approximately 90% aluminium, 87% PET.
 Glass is not recycled.

 Ireland

-Ireland is introducing a Deposit Return Scheme for plastic bottles and aluminium cans on 1 February 2024.
+Ireland introduced a Deposit Return Scheme for plastic bottles and aluminium cans on 1 February 2024.

-The scheme will apply to plastic bottles and alumininum and steel cans between 150mL and 3L.
+The scheme applies to plastic bottles and aluminium and steel cans between 150mL and 3L.
 Glass containers and dairy products are excluded.

-A deposit of €0.15 will apply to containers from 150mL to 500mL inclusive and a deposit of €0.25 for containers over 500mL to 3L inclusive.
+A deposit of €0.15 applies to containers from 150mL to 500mL inclusive and a deposit of €0.25 for containers over 500mL to 3L inclusive.

-All retailers that sell "in scope" beverages will be required to be part of the scheme.
+All retailers that sell "in scope" beverages are required to be part of the scheme.